Suryanshambekar/Suryanshambekar/README.md

 ## 👨‍💻 About Me
 - 🎓 B.Tech in Electronics and Telecommunication (E&TC)
 - 💻 Interested in **AI, Deep Learning, and Full-Stack Development**
-- 🌱 Currently working on projects involving **Machine Learning, Web Development, and IoT**
+- 🌱 Currently working on projects involving **Machine Learning, Data Science, Web Development, and IoT**
 - 🎯 Goal: To build impactful software solutions and publish research in AI

 ---